‘They Are Going to F*cking Crucify Me’: Illinois Bar Tries to Stay Open

 “I’ll run this place on my own if I have to,” Sartie told The Daily Beast.

-He has been brazen about his defiance, openly posting about his decision to remain operating on social media and appearing on an Illinois radio show.
+He has been brazen about his defiance, openly posting about his decision to remain operating on social media and appearing on an Illinois radio show and in local press.
 When asked about possible repercussions for his disobedience, Sartie said he was planning for the worst.

 “They are going to fucking crucify me,” he said.
 “I’m going to lose everything.”